saxgard13/symfony-devcontainer-template/README.md

 - Delete .git folder
 - Open the DevContainer via the blue button at the bottom left of your VS Code
 - If prompted with:
   “A Git repository was found in the parent folders.
 Would you like to open it?”
   Choose “no” (but this shouldn’t happen if .git isn’t present).
-- Install Symfony in app/ from the VS Code terminal
+- Install Symfony in backend/ from the VS Code terminal

 ```
-symfony new app --version="7.2.*"
+symfony new backend --version="7.2.*"
 ```

 or with web stack

 ```
-symfony new app --version="7.2.*" --webapp
+symfony new backend --version="7.2.*" --webapp
 ```

 Note: You usually don't need to run `git init` — Symfony automatically creates a `.git` folder during installation.
 Just ensure you're not ending up with nested Git repositories.

-- In app/ folder Initialize your own Git repo:
+- In backend/ folder Initialize your own Git repo:

 ```
+cd backend
 git remote add origin git@github.com:your-username/your-repo.git
 git add .
 git commit -m "Initial commit"
 git push -u origin main
 ```

 ✅ From this point, you can use `git add .`, `git commit`, and `git push` from inside the `app/` folder as usual.

+## Multi-root workspaces

+To improve the development experience in VS Code, this project uses two multi-root workspace files: backend.code-workspace and frontend.code-workspace.
+Each one is tailored for a specific part of the application—API (Symfony) and frontend (React), respectively.

+By opening one of these workspace files (File > Open Workspace), VS Code will treat the corresponding folder (/workspace/backend or /workspace/frontend) as the project root.
+This ensures that tools like Prettier, ESLint, and PHP-CS-Fixer use the correct local configuration and dependencies from that folder.
+It's especially useful in environments like DevContainers, where consistent formatting, linting, and tooling are important across teams and CI pipelines.

+Once inside the workspace, you can open the DevContainer as usual.
+If prompted with “A Git repository was found in the parent folders.
+Would you like to open it?”, simply choose Yes to allow VS Code to associate the workspace with the main Git repository located at /workspace.

 ## Symfony Local Web Server